 On a personal note, my speed skating coach did this to me for 5.5 years straight.
 Every time I thought I had some aspect of skating mastered, he’d give me something a little bit harder to suck at for a little bit, moving me closer to his optimal model of skating technique.
 As soon as I got comfortable with that new addition, he’d give me something else to suck at.
 It wasn’t fun but always kept me on the high edge of the progress curve, automating what I had already gotten right while having to focus on the new bit.

 Of course, this can backfire is the coach gives the individual something that is so far beyond their current capabilities that they become overwhelmed (or frustrated) and give up.
 Proper coaching/teaching requires knowing when the individual is ready (or willing) to work on the next level of improvement.
+You always have to give them a task that is challenging but can still ultimately be accomplished.

 But again, there is a built in assumption to this and brings me to the near wrap-up for this piece.